MostafaNazmulHasan/responsive-simple-cv/README.md

 # CV Project

 This is a simple and responsive personal CV (Resume) website built using HTML and CSS.
-It's designed to showcase my professional information, skills, experience, and contact details in a clean and modern layout.
+It's designed to showcase my professional information, skills and contact details in a clean and modern layout.

 ## Features